Spherical Convolutional Neural Networks: Stability to Perturbations in SO(3): Conclusions

 Spherical convolutions are linear operations that exploit the rotational structure present in spherical signals.
-Thus, they can be used to regularize the linear transform in neural networks so that the resulting architecture leverages this structure when processing spherical signals from $3$-D data.

-A neural network is a nonlinear map that consists of a cascade of $L$ layers, each of which applies a linear transform $A_{\ell}$ followed by a pointwise nonlinearity $\sigma_{\ell}$ as follows \cite[Ch.
+Thus, they can be used to regularize the linear transform in neural networks such that the resulting architecture is able to leverage the rotational structure when processing spherical signals from $3$-D tasks.
+In particular, neural networks are nonlinear maps that consist of a cascade of $L$ layers, each applying a linear transform $A_{\ell}$ followed by a pointwise nonlinearity $\sigma_{\ell}$ \cite[Ch.
 6]{Goodfellow16-DeepLearning}

-with $x_{0} = x$ being the input signal.
-The number of layers $L$ as well as the specific form of the nonlinearity $\sigma_{\ell}$ are typically a design choice, while the linear transforms $\{A_{\ell}\}$ are \emph{learned} by minimizing some objective function over a training set.

-Neural networks in such a general form work well only for small input data size, otherwise the space of learnable linear transforms $A_{\ell}$ becomes too large to be efficiently explored, and the resulting mapping rarely generalizes well \cite[Ch.
+with $x_{0} = x$ the input signal.
+The number of layers $L$ as well as the specific form of nonlinearity $\sigma_{\ell}$ are typically design choices, while the linear trasforms $\{A_{\ell}\}_{\ell=1}^L$ are \emph{learned} by minimizing some objective function over a training set.
+Neural networks in such a general form work well only for small input data size, otherwise the space of learnable linear transforms $\{A_{\ell}\}_{\ell=1}^L$ becomes too large to efficiently explore, and the resulting mapping rarely generalizes well \cite[Ch.
 9]{Goodfellow16-DeepLearning}.
-Successful neural network architectures like convolutional neural networks (CNNs) \cite{krizhevsky2012imagenet, hu2014convolutional, li2015convolutional} or graph neural networks (GNNs) \cite{Bruna14-DeepSpectralNetworks, Defferrard17-ChebNets, Gama19-Architectures} regularize the space of linear transforms by imposing a structure on the operation $A_{\ell}$, typically exploiting what is known a priori about the input data (i.e., that CNNs take as input regular Euclidean data, or that GNNs take as input graph signals).
+Successful neural network architectures like convolutional neural networks \cite{krizhevsky2012imagenet, hu2014convolutional, li2015convolutional} or graph neural networks \cite{Bruna14-DeepSpectralNetworks, Defferrard17-ChebNets, Gama19-Architectures} typically regularize the space of linear transforms by imposing the data structure information on the operation $A_{\ell}$ (e.g., CNNs exploit the Euclidean structure present in data and GNNs exploit the graph structure present in data).

-Working with spherical signals demands neural network architectures that are able to exploit the rotational structure.
-For this, we define the spherical convolutional neural network (Spherical CNN) where we regularize the linear transform $A_{\ell}$ to be a spherical convolution \eqref{eq:sphericalConv}, namely \cite{esteves2018learning}
+Working with spherical signals demands neural network architectures that exploit the rotational structure.
+This motivates to develop the spherical convolutional neural network (Spherical CNN) where we regularize the linear transform $A_{\ell}$ to be a spherical convolution [cf. \eqref{eq:sphericalConv}], namely